anywhichway/autohelm/README.md

 # History (Reverse Chronological Order)

+2023-12-16 v0.0.29 Added option 'useSections' which will only use headings that are the first child of a section element.

 2023-12-08 v0.0.28 Added option 'directChildren' to init in addition the buildTOC.

 2023-12-08 v0.0.27 Added option 'directChildren' to restrict headings to only those that are direct children of the node being searched for headings.